A hiker on a hill, on the Camino Frances, looking down over the town of Vega de Valcarce, Spain, in thedistance, on a sunny day

 Departure point: Villafranca Del Bierzo

 Villafranca del Bierzo, founded in the 11th century, played a crucial role as a strategic point along the pilgrimage route to Santiago de Compostela.
 It provided sanctuary and respite for weary pilgrims, safeguarding their journey to the sacred destination.
-The town?s historical significance is evident in its remarkable landmarks and rich cultural heritage.

 Architectural Marvels